17 Best Horse Breeds for Dressage

 Originally bred in Hanover, Germany, the Hanoverian horse breed is known for its athletic ability and elegant carriage.
 Originating from Dutch bloodstock, this breed traces its lineage back to the 16th century.

-A rarity due to WWII and German War Horses, this once robust population can only be found in Germany and Netherlands.
+A rarity due to WWII and German War Horses, this once robust population can only be found in Germany and the Netherlands.

 These horses excel at dressage competitions with an unmistakable character that projects good temperament and sense.